kovalromank/mongo-ssl/README.md

 The Dockerfiles contained in this repository start with the official Mongo image as base.
 Then the `init-ssl.sh` script is copied into the container to be executed upon initialization.

+Self-signed server certificates are created using a generated root CA. The server's CN is set to the `MONGOHOST` variable.
+During startup the script will print the root CA private key and certificate so that they can be used to verify the server certificate and generate client certificates, as explained below.

 ## Accessing the service

 Mongo is launched with the `preferTLS` mode.
 This means that connections are not required to use TLS and you can